 Add a little sweet snack to your table with these Snickerdoodle Cookies.

 And don’t forget about the cheese knives!
 I got this mouse cheese knife at a gift swap party with a bunch of other chef friends.
 Isn’t he cute?
-If you are in the Bay Area and looking for a Personal Chef, you can search our website for Chefs that service your area.
+If you are in the Salt Lake City, UT area and want a professionally prepared cheese board for your next party, send me a note here with your party date, location and dietary needs!

 **Please note, there are 2 links above that are to cheese boards found on Amazon and include an affiliate link.
 As an Amazon Associate I can earn from qualifying purchases, at no additional cost to you.
 The 2 boards I linked to are actually the ones I use and I am not recommending them for any other reason.
 I do not recommend anything that is not in my own kitchen.